-Make It Scary
+Make It Spooky and Scary

 When it's time to add the fear factor to your Halloween jail, keep your audience in mind.
-If your guest list includes small children, you might want to limit creepy decor to rubber rats, plastic spiders and a fake skeleton in a striped prison suit.
-For older kids and adults, you can amp up the horror and gore.
-In the cell, lay a dummy with a gruesome mask on the cot or hang it from a noose.
+If your guest list includes small children, you might want to limit creepy home decor and Halloween props to rubber rats, plastic spiders and a fake life size skeleton in a striped prison suit.
+For older kids and adults, you can amp up the horror and gore factors.
+In the cell, lay a dummy with a gruesome mask on the cot.
+Wall decorations can include a hanging skeleton dangling from a noose.
 Wrap skeletons in chains and prop them against the walls.